sciZer0/7/v/README.md

 Including, each new global b2p project will have the good opportunity to start up very powerfully.

-Since any global b2p project in a specific industry might use this biggest user base, it might mighty increase the competition among the projects — especially among web-native projects — forcing the projects to only provide the customers/users the best conditions.
+Since any global b2p project in a specific industry might use this biggest user base, it might mighty increase the competition among the projects — especially among web-native projects — forcing the projects to provide the customers/users with only the best conditions.

 Moreover, the new paradigm will especially-extremely effect the blockchain industry which is web-native and where additionally code and ideas are already open and free, and where often the long-before-achieved user-base is the only advantage.